SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: System Design and Implementation

-\paragraph{Computation overhead.} Similarly, the computation overhead introduced by speculation inference and verification also comes from two aspects.
-First, \Sys needs to run multiple SSMs in the incremental-decoding mode to generate candidate token sequences. \Sys processes the SSMs in parallel across GPUs to minimize the latency for generating a speculated token tree.
-Our evaluation shows that the latency of running a SSM in the incremental-decoding mode is 3.7$\times$ better than that of an LLM.
-Second, \Sys verifies a token tree by computing the attention outputs for all token sequences of the tree, most of which do not match the LLM's output and therefore are unnecessary in the incremental-decoding inference.
+\paragraph{Computation overhead.} Similarly, the computation overhead introduced by speculation and verification also comes from two aspects.
+First, \Sys needs to run SSMs in the incremental-decoding mode to generate candidate tokens.
+When multiple SSMs are employed, \sys processes these SSMs in parallel across GPUs to minimize speculation latency.
+Second, \Sys verifies a token tree by computing the attention outputs for an entire token tree, most of which do not match the LLM's output and therefore are unnecessary in the incremental-decoding inference.
 However, the key-value cache mechanism of existing LLM inference systems prevents them from serving a large number of requests in parallel, resulting in under-utilized computation resources on GPUs when serving LLMs in incremental decoding. \Sys's token tree verification leverages these under-utilized resources and therefore introduces negligible runtime overhead compared to incremental decoding.